-372. Non-commercial international postal articles imported or exported through the South African Post Office Limited are in terms of sections 91(1)(i) and 95(1)(j) excluded from clearance requirements.
+^{372.} Non-commercial international postal articles imported or exported through the South African Post Office Limited are in terms of sections 91(1)(i) and 95(1)(j) excluded from clearance requirements.
 Other international postal articles imported or exported through the South African Post Office Limited must be cleared in terms of Chapter 22.

-221 (4) The requirement of prior application does not apply to a person clearing goods referred to in section 533(1)(a) or (b), and such a person may- (a) summarily clear the goods for home use or the relevant customs procedure in accordance with the simplified clearance requirements referred to in subsection (1); and (b) obtain release of the goods on acceptance by the customs authority of a simplified clearance declaration or another document that may be used as a clearance declaration in terms of such simplified clearance requirements.
-5 Simplified clearance requirements 535.
-(1) Simplified clearance requirements that may be prescribed in terms of section 534(1) may- 10 (a) provide for the submission of simplified clearance declarations to clear goods in terms of this Part; (b) allow other documents to be submitted in lieu of clearance declarations to clear goods in terms of this Part, including- (i) any transport documents issued in respect of the goods; (ii) any supporting documents issued in respect of the goods; and (iii) any other documents required to be submitted in respect of the goods to 15 the customs authority in terms of this Act; (c) prescribe the minimum information such simplified clearance declarations or other documents must contain; 20 (d) prescribe timeframes for the submission of such simplified clearance declarations or other documents; (e) prescribe the manner of submission of such simplified clearance declarations or other documents; (f) exempt persons clearing or goods cleared in terms of this Part from any specific provisions of this Act applicable to the clearance and release of goods; and 25 (g) prescribe any other relevant matters.(2) Different simplified clearance requirements may be prescribed in terms of subsection (1) for different categories of persons or goods.
-30 Tax payable in respect of goods cleared in terms of this Part 536.
-(1) Any import or export tax payable on goods that are cleared in terms of this Part for home use under Chapter 8 or for a customs procedure that renders the goods subject to the payment of import or export tax must be- (a) assessed when the simplified clearance declaration or other document that may be used as a clearance declaration in respect of those goods is accepted by the customs authority in terms of section 171; and 35 (b) paid on demand following such assessment, unless provided otherwise in the applicable tax levying Act or payment of the tax is deferred in terms of the applicable tax levying Act.
-40 (2) Unless the applicable tax levying Act determines otherwise, the rate of tax applicable to the goods is the rate applicable as at the date of acceptance by the customs authority of the simplified clearance declaration or other document.
-Application of this Part to restricted and sectorally controlled goods 45 537.
-When applying this Part to-(a) restricted goods, section 784 must be complied with when the simplified clearance declaration or other document that may be used as a clearance declaration is submitted to the customs authority; or
+- (a) summarily clear the goods for home use or the relevant customs procedure in accordance with the simplified clearance requirements referred to in subsection (1); and - (b) obtain release of the goods on acceptance by the customs authority of a simplified clearance declaration or another document that may be used as a 5 clearance declaration in terms of such simplified clearance requirements.

+Simplified clearance requirements

+535. (1) Simplified clearance requirements that may be prescribed in terms of section 534(1) may-

+- (a) provide for the submission of simplified clearance declarations to clear goods 10 in terms of this Part; - (b) allow other documents to be submitted in lieu of clearance declarations to clear goods in terms of this Part, including- - (i) any transport documents issued in respect of the goods;

+- (ii) any supporting documents issued in respect of the goods; and (iii) any other documents required to be submitted in respect of the goods to the customs authority in terms of this Act; - (c) prescribe the minimum information such simplified clearance declarations or other documents must contain; - (d) prescribe timeframes for the submission of such simplified clearance 20 declarations or other documents; - (e) prescribe the manner of submission of such simplified clearance declarations or other documents; - (f) exempt persons clearing or goods cleared in terms of this Part from any specific provisions of this Act applicable to the clearance and release of goods; 25 and - (g) prescribe any other relevant matters.

+(2) Different simplified clearance requirements may be prescribed in terms of subsection (1) for different categories of persons or goods.

+Tax payable in respect of goods cleared in terms of this Part

+536. (1) Any import or export tax payable on goods that are cleared in terms of this Part for home use under Chapter 8 or for a customs procedure that renders the goods subject to the payment of import or export tax must be-

+- (a) assessed when the simplified clearance declaration or other document that may be used as a clearance declaration in respect of those goods is accepted by 35 the customs authority in terms of section 171; and - (b) paid on demand following such assessment, unless provided otherwise in the applicable tax levying Act or payment of the tax is deferred in terms of the applicable tax levying Act.

+(2) Unless the applicable tax levying Act determines otherwise, the rate of tax 40 applicable to the goods is the rate applicable as at the date of acceptance by the customs authority of the simplified clearance declaration or other document.

+Application of this Part to restricted and sectorally controlled goods

+537. When applying this Part to-

-(b) sectorally controlled goods, the application of this Part does not affect 50 compliance with section 794.
+- (a) restricted goods, section 784 must be complied with when the simplified 45 clearance declaration or other document that may be used as a clearance declaration is submitted to the customs authority; or - (b) sectorally controlled goods, the application of this Part does not affect compliance with section 794.

-- 538. Rules made in terms of section 903 to facilitate the implementation of this Chapter may include rules-
+538. Rules made in terms of section 903 to facilitate the implementation of this Chapter may include rules-